BAndysc/WoWDatabaseEditor/README.md

 git submodule update --init --recursive
 ```

 Now you can open the solution in Visual Studio or other C#/.NET IDE and build.
-Start "WoWDatabaseCore.Avalonia" project
+Start **LoaderAvalonia** project (this part is important!)

 **To build a version to distribute:**